AleksandarJavorovic/portfolio-project-1/README.md

 * **Imagery**

-  * The hero-image I've chosen with the elements on it represent kind of artistic approach to the furniture design.
+  * The hero-image I've chosen with the elements on it represent an artistic approach to the furniture design.
 According to the image, I've chosen the colors I've used.

 ### **Wireframes**